Arriving In Bagan

 Also, there were only 3 room keys to share between 9 people.
 When a new person would arrive the staff would make the same promise to get another one, but it wouldn’t happen.
 Same thing if you complained about booking a 6 bedroom dorm and ending up with 9 people, they would promise you can change rooms tomorrow, but tomorrow they would say one more night, so on and so on.
 Sorry about the rant, just take my recommendation and stay at Ostello Bello, even if it’s a little more pricey.
 Trust me its worth it.

 Walking down the street we spot a large Burmese man pushing e bikes onto the side of the street.
-He is just opening and we get first pick for $5.
-Also I love that there is no need to pay a deposit or hand over your passport.
-The couple I had just met were slightly more organised than me and had downloaded the maps.me app and bookmarked all top temples in the area.
+He is just opening and we get first pick for $5.00 / 7000 kyat.
+Also I love that there is no need to pay a deposit or hand over your passport here.

 With the sun rising soon, we were off to our first temple, Buledi.
-Riding over the sand was the true test of the 5 minute e bike riding skills we had just gained.
-Soon we are greeted by our first temple, along with 20 other e bikes, a couple cars and two horse carriages.
+Riding over the sand was extremely difficult.
+Though, soon we are greeted by our first temple, along with 20 other e bikes, a couple cars and two horse carriages.

-Staring up at the numerous people above us, it is obvious we arrived a little bit late to get a good seat.
+Staring up at the numerous people above us, it is obvious we arrived too late to get a good seat.
 Though, we mange to find one next to a beautiful structure which provided some amazing photo opportunities.

 On the horizon stands a massive temple which looks like it would provide the best views over the area.
 Without looking at the map we manage to make our way there with little wrong turns.
 The complex of Pay-tha-da-paya is massive, with narrow staircases leading to the top.
-I had previously read about snakes hiding in the dark stairways, sheltering from the sun, but in this moment I lost all common sense.
-Luckily there is no surprise visitors and I make it to the top with nothing but a stubbed toe.
-There, on top, is the most stunning views and temples as far as the eye can see.
+Once we have climbed to the highest point is the most stunning views and temples as far as the eye can see.

 We pull over at a temple where there is also a Burmese family living on site.
 They greet us all with a smile and their young son comes running over, super interested in the white foreigners.
 He shows us his goat, communicating through the common language of smiles.